mavryk-network/mavryk-taquito/docs/tutorial.md

   The new address you just created has a balance of zero.
 For the testnet, You can go to [basenet faucet](https://basenet.faucet.mavryk.network/) and send some ṁ to it for free.
 On mainnet, you need to buy actual Mav on an exchange.
 </details>

 Congratulations!
-You have just sent an operation to the Mavryk blockchain using Taquito.
+You have just sent an operation to the Mavryk blockchain using Webmavryk.

-## Interacting with a smart contract using Taquito
+## Interacting with a smart contract using Webmavryk

-In this section, we will interact with a smart contract using Taquito.
+In this section, we will interact with a smart contract using Webmavryk.
 We will mint an NFT on [objkt.com](https://objkt.com) NFT marketplace.

 Well, objk.com is the production service.
 We will use the testnet one: [basenet.objkt.com](https://basenet.objkt.com/), because to mint NFT on it, you only need basenet ṁ, which is free.
 Also, because I want to put my test secret key here, and I don't like to share my mainnet secret key with actual ṁ in it with everyone.